Successfully Pitch CMMS to Your Team

-Getting Ready to Pitch CMMS Software to Your Team?
-Watch Out for These Roadblocks
+Getting Ready To Pitch CMMS Software To Your Team?
+Watch Out For These Roadblocks

 You know CMMS software can help your maintenance team.
 However, you need to convince others in your organization.
+But your stakeholders may be interested in other factors than your maintenance department’s software success.
+We are here to help you successfully pitch CMMS to your team.

-So, when it’s time to make your pitch, watch out for these potential roadblocks.
+When it’s time to make your pitch, watch out for these potential roadblocks.

 Roadblock #1: Not Listening to Stakeholder Concerns